 I have to travel from a distance, and it would be hard for me to get there for registration in the morning.
 Can I come early?

-We understand that traveling by air may limit your options, please know that the Office of Campus Engagement will do our best to accommodate your needs.
+We understand that traveling by air may limit your options.
+Please know that the Office of Campus Engagement will do its best to accommodate your needs.
 When selecting your travel arrangements, please keep the following in mind:

 - T.F.
 Green is the closest airport to Bryant University, about a 30-minute drive from campus.
 Please select T.F.
 Green as you are making your travel arrangements.
 Due to the many preparation needs for Orientation, we are unable to provide transportation to and from Boston.

 - You have the option of taking the Massachusetts Bay Transportation Authority (MBTA) silver line from Boston’s Logan Airport to South Station.
 From South Station, take the Providence/Stoughton MBTA, which will bring you into the Providence train station; we can arrange pickup from this location.
 Check here for a full schedule.

 - If you need transportation from either T.F.
 Green Airport or the Providence train station, please notify us of your plans 5-7 days in advance, either by e-mail at email@example.com or calling the Office of Campus Engagement at (401) 232-6160.
 We will need detailed information about your travel plans and a cell phone number where you can be reached.